Vyral/base-template/_posts/2023-07-21-tulsa-looks-good-on-you-and-it-looks-so-good-on-studio-records.md

   - Oklahoma
   - business spotlight
 excerpt: >-
-  Jennie connected with Chantelle Lott to hear about what makes 5th & Fab Fashion Hub just so fabulous.
+  Vinyl is BACK so Jennie connected with owner, Mike Nobles to hear about what Studio Records is all about!
 enclosure:
 pullquote:
 enclosure_type: video/mp4